tkareine/VCardImport/README.md

 You get new contacts and updates to existing contacts already on your phone. _The app never overwrites existing contact data on your phone._

-Save for granting the permission to access the address book, the app never asks anything from you.
+Save for granting the permission to access Contacts app (the address book), the app never asks anything from you.
 This is a tool for importing lots of contacts and you don't want to get bothered with questions about which new fields for which contacts you actually want to import.

 The app supports accessing vCard files with http(s), optionally with basic authentication.
 It avoids unnecessary downloading if the remote